Giving directives to governors, mayors and Forkopimda across Indonesia, President Joko Widodo reminds that the threat of inflation in 2023 must be muted - ExBulletin

 President Jokowi concluded that the Indonesian economy is still in good shape.
 In the third quarter of 2022, the economy grew by an impressive 5.72%.
 Compared to other countries, this achievement is considered very good.

-“Although we may go through a year of economic turbulence in 2022, be careful.
-2023 will still be a test year.
-For our economy, also for the global economy.
-Therefore, everyone must be careful.
-Everyone must work hard.
-All information and data from the field must be scrutinized.
-In order not to make the slightest mistake in the development of a policy, it must be based on data and facts from the field”, he added.
+While we could be going through a year of economic turbulence in 2022, be careful.
+2023 is still a test year.
+For our economy, also for the world economy, so everyone must be careful.
+Everyone has to work hard.
+All information and data from the field should be reviewed.
+In order not to be mistaken in making the slightest policy.
+It must be based on data and facts on the ground, he added.

 In addition to the President’s directives, the national coordination meeting was also filled with panels.
 This discussion is divided into 4 panels.
 The first panel is filled with documents on economic growth and controlling inflation by the Coordinating Minister of Economy, the Head of BPS, the Governor of BI, the Minister of Finance and the Minister of Commerce, and the head of the National Food Agency.
 The second panel concerns the strengthening of investment, endorsement and licensing of companies.
 The main speakers were the Minister in charge of the coordination of maritime affairs, the Minister of Investment of MenpanRB, the Minister of Transport, the Minister of PUPR and the Minister of ATR/BPN.